sushrut-upenn/-ESE-5150-Internet-of-Things-Sensors-and-Systems/README.md

-# -ESE-5150-Internet-of-Things-Sensors-and-Systems
+# ESE 5150 Internet of Things Sensors and Systems
-Final Project Docs
+Final Project Documents and Code